cedric-h/shortstories/the_commute_from_hell.md

 ## Bad News

 No harm, no foul.
-It was my second day at work at work after all, my third or fourth time driving from work home.
+It was my second day at work after all, my third or fourth time driving from work home.
 I should've been able to identify a viable exit.